Mountain bluebird: Breeding

 The male can be seen singing from bare branches.
 The singing takes place right at dawn, just when the sun rises.

 Mountain bluebirds nest in pre-existing cavities or in nest boxes.
 In remote areas, these birds are less affected by competition for natural nesting locations than other bluebirds.
 Mountain bluebirds are monogamous.
 After the couple decides together on an ideal nesting site, the female will typically build their nest themselves out of thin, dry material from the surrounding landscape while the male protects the area, defending against unwelcome visitors.
 It is true, though, that both males and females fiercely protect the nest.
 Once the nest is built, the female will lay an egg a day.
 Eggs are pale blue and unmarked, sometimes white.
 The clutch size is four or five eggs and she will incubate them for about two weeks.
 Young are naked and helpless at hatching and may have some down.
 The young will usually take about 21 days before they leave the nest, and it can take up to two months to raise fledglings to a stage of development at which they are able to fend and provide for themselves.

 Mountain bluebirds are cavity nesters and can become very partial to a nest box, especially if they have successfully raised a clutch.
 They may even reuse the same nest, though not always.
 These birds will not abandon a nest if human activity is detected close by or at the nest.
 Because of this, they can be easily banded while they are still in the nest.
 The threats of predation for those that dwell in nesting boxes are mostly from house cats, raccoons, and the parasitic blowfly, Apaulina stalia.

 Feeding

-During the summer, the diet of Mountain bluebirds predominately consists of insects; while, in the winter months they eat mostly berries (like Juniper berries, Russian-olive berries, elderberry, etc.) and fruit seeds (such as mistletoe seeds and grapes, just to name a few).
+During the summer, the diet of Mountain bluebirds predominately consists of arthropods such as grasshoppers, insect larvae, beetles, spiders, and cicadas; while, in the winter months they eat mostly berries (like Juniper berries, Russian-olive berries, elderberry, etc.) and fruit seeds (such as mistletoe seeds and grapes, just to name a few).
 These birds hover over the ground and fly down to catch insects, also flying from a perch to catch them.
-The first technique takes up to 8 times the energy of sitting on a perch and waiting.
-They may forage in flocks in winter, looking for grasshoppers.
-Mountain Bluebirds will come to a platform feeder with live meal worms, berries, or peanuts.
+Mountain Bluebirds do not eat seeds, but will come to a feeder with insects, fruits, and other prepared foods.

 Relationship to humans

 The mountain bluebird is the state bird of Idaho and Nevada.
-More generally, the bluebird has lived in writers’ and poets’ imaginations as age-old bearers of joy and reverie.
-The Twitter bird is based on the mountain bluebird.
+More generally, the bluebird has lived in writers' and poets' imaginations as age-old bearers of joy and reverie.
+The Twitter bird logo is based on the mountain bluebird.